Big Dog Harness No Pull: What to Check Under Load

 4. Walk your dog forward, turn both ways, and ask for a sit.
 Watch for pinching, gaping, or strap migration.

 5. Check the area behind both front legs.
-If the harness touches there while your dog walks, rubbing is likely to get worse over time.
+If the harness touches there while your dog moves, rubbing usually gets worse over time rather than better.

 Leash pairing matters here too.
-A very short leash can make every movement feel abrupt, while an overly long leash can make a strong dog harder to redirect in crowded spaces.
-For everyday walking, pairing the harness with a sensible setup from this dog harness and leash set guide makes it easier to judge whether the problem is the harness, the leash length, or both.
+A very short leash can make every movement feel abrupt, while an overly long leash can make a strong dog harder to redirect cleanly in crowded spaces.
+For everyday walking, pairing the harness with a sensible setup from this dog harness and leash set guide makes it easier to tell whether the issue is the harness itself, leash length, or the way both are working together.

 What to checkGood signRed flag

-Neck and chest positionChest piece stays low and clear of the throatHarness rides up toward the neck during pulling
+Neck and chest positionChest section stays low and clear of the throatHarness rides up toward the neck during pulling

-Shoulder movementDog walks and turns freelyShortened stride, stiff movement, or resistance
+Shoulder movementDog walks and turns freelyShortened stride, stiffness, or resistance

 Side-to-side stabilityHarness stays centered when the leash tightensHarness twists or slides toward one shoulder